Bradshaw F.C.: History

 Bradshaw did not enter the Senior Cup after 1884–85, and finished the season with only 6 wins in 18 matches, its major successes coming in the Bolton Charity Medal Competition, in which it reached the semi-final.
 It had one last tilt in competitive senior football by entering the 1885–86 FA Cup, its last entry in the national competition.
 In the first round, the club was drawn against Hurst.
 Bradshaw lost 2–1, but protested that the Hurst player Nussey was registered with Astley Bridge, and a regional committee in Liverpool ordered a replay.
 That replay ended 1–1, and, as Hurst refused to play extra-time, referee Downs awarded the tie to Bradshaw.
 Unfortunately for the village side, Hurst protested this decision, and the Football Association ordered another replay, this time at a neutral venue.
 At the third time of asking, in Darwen, Hurst finally beat Bradshaw 3–2, with Bradshaw nearly coming back from 3–0 down at half-time.
 Both sides played the first half with ten men after a Hurst player missed his train and a Bradshaw player did not turn up; in the second half both sides were up to eleven, Bradshaw pressing a reserve player into service.

 As a village club with no wider catchment area, it was unable to compete in the professional era, although it was one of the clubs involved in the attempt to set up a professional football body, the British Football Association, in 1884.
 Outside the senior game, the club remained active certainly until 1886–87, and, although functionally defunct, the Smethurst brothers ensured the club remained at least notionally in existence until 1888.

 Colours

 The club's colours were white and blue.

 Ground

-The club played at the Rigby.
+The club played at the Rigby, which was then - and remains, as at 2026 - the ground of the Bradshaw Cricket Club.